Abdulatif-AZ/CapStone/README.md

 ## Introduction

-This project focuses on identifying and classifying undesirable events in offshore wells based on time-series data provided by [Petrobras]
+This project focuses on identifying and classifying undesirable events in offshore wells based on time-series data provided by [Petrobras](https://github.com/petrobras/3W).
-(https://github.com/petrobras/3W).
 Using the 3W dataset, which includes real, simulated, and hand-drawn instances, we developed a model that classifies 9 undersirable events in offshore free flowing well.s

 Multiple modeling attempts were made, including: